DanPearce/CI_PP5_Nexus/README.md

 #### React
 The Front End structure of Nexus has been built using React.

-React is a Javascript library that is populary used among Social Media Apps and Websites.
-React allows developers to create easily manipulate the interface and create individual components, which can be re-used and refreshed independantly of the page, allowing for faster loading times and more engaging content.
+React is a Javascript library that is popularly used among Social Media Apps and Websites.
+React allows developers to create easily manipulate the interface and create individual components, which can be re-used and refreshed independently of the page, allowing for faster loading times and more engaging content.

 React has been used in Nexus as it provides a vast amount of manipulation and flexibility; React code is easier to maintain and offers a way to easily manage and store code.

 The ability to reuse components greatly increases the devlopment time and allows code to be easily written.

-As React is the most popular library used by Social Media applications such as Twitter and Facebook, the future sustainablity of the code is also gaurenteed.
+As React is the most popular library used by Social Media applications such as Twitter and Facebook, the future sustainability of the code is also guaranteed.
 This also is met with a vast support structure and documentation and how to use the library.

-The loading time of an React application is also considerably quicker as the code invidiually loads compoents as they are needed.
+The loading time of an React application is also considerably quicker as the code individually loads components as they are needed.
 This results in fast loading speeds overal which provides users with a faster experience.

 Using React with React Bootstrap also allows us to easily manipulate the CSS code written on the site and greatly improves development time.

 #### Components
-Nexus uses a various ammount of individual components, all designed with making development and user experience better overall.
+Nexus uses a various amount of individual components, all designed with making development and user experience better overall.

 **\<Asset />** is a component that is used to display various elements that is easily re-usbale.
 Dependant on the prop passed into this, we are easily able to render different elements to the page.